KILTprotocol/docs/sdk/02_tutorial/05_claimer/index.md

     └─ claimer/ # all claimer code
       ├─ createClaim.ts # creates a claim
       ├─ createPresentation.ts # creates a presentation for verifiers
-      ├─ generateCredential.ts # create the credential object that is sent to the attester for attestation ├─ generateKeypairs.ts # create keypairs for the light DID └─ generateLightDid.ts # create the light DID for the claimer
+      ├─ generateCredential.ts # create the credential object that is sent to the issuer for attestation ├─ generateKeypairs.ts # create keypairs for the light DID └─ generateLightDid.ts # create the light DID for the claimer
   ```